Friday, July 6, 2012

 July 5, 2012

-When someone dies it feels like you were just part of the biggest scam ever.
+When someone dies, it feels like you were just part of the biggest scam ever.
 You become so mad and enraged because you feel like you were cheated.
 That your children were cheated out of the best years.
-All you want to do is have a few more seconds back just to say "hi" or "I love you" just one last time, if that is all that life would afford you.
+All you want to do is have a few more seconds back just to say "hi" or "I love you" just one last time if that is all that life would afford you.

 You dread the days leading up to the funeral.
-You listen to people tell you that, "you will feel better once they are laid to rest."
+You listen to people tell you that "you will feel better once they are laid to rest."
 All you want to do is avoid the funeral at all costs.
 It keeps you up at night.
 The thought of burying someone close to you is unbearable.
-You realize that you have to do it and you suck it up and do what you have to do.
+You realize that you have to do it, and you suck it up and do what you have to do.
 You just wish deep down you could sleep through it all.
-But you can't and your miserable.You try and cope by any means necessary before your arrival to the place of worship.
+But you can't, and you are miserable.
+You try and cope by any means necessary before arriving at the place of worship.
+Maybe you pop a Xanax or 2.

 Reality sets in that you are alone.
-That your situation isn't ending anytime soon.
+It is a hell of a thing when text message and phone calls from a loved one quits cold turkey.
+You realize that your situation isn't ending anytime soon.
 You fall deeper within yourself.
-Going beyond what you made you normal.
-You aren't getting better and you know it.And you simply don't care.
-Everyday you get up, you look for the purpose to start your day.
+Going beyond what you made you normal and wondering if you had passed the point of no return.
+That abyss is frightening but then you welcome the unknown depths.
+If I die, I die, mentality sets in.
+If my love one can die, really, how hard can death really be?
+You aren't getting better, and you know it.
+And you simply don't care about anything.
+Every day you get up, you look for the purpose of starting your day.
 Your children, your pets, your faith.
-But in reality you don't want to move.
+But in reality, you don't want to move from your self-pity.
+You are right where you want to be.
+In your own filth and anger.

-Your still in shock.
+You're still in shock.
 Everything still doesn't seem real.
 You still go about your daily life as if it never changed.
-You assume things will work themselves out and it will get better.
+You assume things will work themselves out and get better.
 You pretend that your loved one is still there.
 People tell you it will get better and that "God wouldn't give you anything you can't handle." or the classic, "Everything happens for a reason." or the "Let go and let God."
-(Whatever the hell that means).Trust me, no one knows what to say and you know what?
+(Whatever the hell that means).
+Trust me, no one knows what to say, and you know what?
 It's okay, Argh!
 All you really want is someone to tell you, "This fucking sucks, here's a gift card."
+A laugh or 2 may come from somewhere but even the laughter tends to fade.

 Christopher Fusaro.
 The author of Captain Imperfecto.